 Take for example the idea of fly paper.
 That sticky gluey strip that we hang to catch flies on a hot summer night.
 When we are consistently held in stress and strife, the mind cannot relax and cannot release itself.
 We begin to fixate on all the little problems and create a gluey strip just like the fly paper as it consists of a usual reality.
 When the mind is exercised like this, the gluey strip of mind loops and creates an imprint that hangs in a dark reality.
 To heal this, a simple cleansing solution known in the Chi Kung and Tai Chi tradition as mindfulness, teaches us to look consciously towards the light.

 The light of mindfulness is not easy to hold in the body as it is consciousness in motion.
 The experience of holding awareness asks for presence in the flow of Chi.
-Those inspired will learn basic tools and skills to enhance the awareness and access to light.
+Those inspired will learn basic tools and skills to enhance the awareness and access to a light felt way of being.
 The practices of Chi Kung and Tai Chi develop the mindful way through observation and ask nothing more than awareness.
 Through simple and easy postures a specific movement of energy is enhanced..
-As the student observes this, the light will grow through the movement of Chi.
-Consistent application of this practice will help to release the mind and stress in the body.
-When the body is safely held in a posture the whole system glows with consciousness.
+As the student observes this, they may grow in health.
+Consistent application to practice will help release the holding of mind and stress in the body.
+When the body is safely held in compassion - through simple postures wholeness glows.

 Mindfulness in Chi Kung